jhuntley/jhuntley.github.io/content/posts/a_simple_cirle/a_simple_circle.md

 # Your First Bevy Circle

 After one mangled attempt to do something far more grand, I've decided to pare things down and go after some easy prey: drawing a circle. *Audience gasps*.
 Do I dare attempt such a feat?
-Yes, yes I do -- and I'm going to make it even easier: I'm going to use [some the sample code contained on the Bevy website](https://bevyengine.org/examples/2D%20Rendering/2d-shapes/).
+Yes, yes I do -- and I'm going to make it even easier: I'm going to use of [some of the sample code contained on the Bevy website](https://bevyengine.org/examples/2D%20Rendering/2d-shapes/).

 Really, a better name for this post would've been 'Starting Your First Bevy Project' or something like that, but we've already come this far so lets keep the ball rolling.